List of awards and nominations received by Celeste Buckingham: Slávik Awards

-In Slovakia, the Slávik Awards were set up in 1998 as an equivalent to the federal music poll Zlatý slavík (until 1991 effective in former Czechoslovakia).
+In Slovakia, the Slávik Awards were established in 1998 as an equivalent to the national music poll Zlatý slavík (until 1991 effective in former Czechoslovakia).
 The people's choice awards were given in three major categories, such as Male Singer of the Year, Female Singer of the Year, and Band of the Year.
 Additional nominations featured the New Artist of the Year, Radio Artist, Song of the Year, and others.
 Broadcast live on TV JOJ since 2011, the event was held in collaboration with the agency OKLAMČÁK Production.
 Buckingham was nominated four times at the final volume of the show, winning one category eventually.